aryavhir/AI-studio/replit.md

 **State Management**: Local React state using hooks.
 No external state management library needed due to the focused scope of the application.

-**Styling**: Tailwind CSS with custom utility classes and component patterns.
+**Styling**: Modern dark theme built with Tailwind CSS featuring professional gradients, glassmorphism effects, and colored accent themes.
 PostCSS configured for processing.
 Includes Tailwind Forms plugin for enhanced form styling.
+Dark background gradients from gray-900 to black with semi-transparent cards using backdrop blur effects.

 **Code Quality**: ESLint with TypeScript rules for code consistency and error prevention.
 Prettier for code formatting.